ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 - Walk along the river
 - Bar / Talked with Chef guy

-initially we had plan to keep driving but quickly realized we had a ton of stuff left to see and booked another day
+initially, the plan was to keep driving but quickly realized we had a ton of stuff (and work) left to see and booked another day

-Sunday we started the day of at Itals Garden which was proper vegan soul food.
-I think we orderd just about everything on the menu.
+Sunday we started the day by getting lunch at [Ital Garden]( italgardennola.com) which was proper vegan soul food.
+We ordered just about everything on the menu.

 - Cajun Pasta
 - Quona Jumbala